cburgmer/cjklib/cjklibdoc/installing.rst

 with ``LIKE`` will then use function ``lower()``.
 This compatibility mode has negative impact on performance and as it is not needed for dictionaries like EDICT or CEDICT it is disabled by default.
 See :file:`cjklib.conf` for enabling.

-SQLite offers full-text search with extension FTS3 which needs to be compiled in to be used.
-Cjknife can use the full-text capabilities for the dictionary search and performs a full table scan in fuzzy search if this extension is not available.
-To enable it set ``enableFTS3`` to ``True`` in :file:`cjklib.conf` before rebuilding.
-No full-text support is currently given for MySQL.

 MySQL
 ^^^^^